entegral/auxilio/README.md

 ## Auxilio

-### by Robert Bruce
+#### by Robert Bruce

 ### Project Proposal

 Auxilio is here to help you manage your workforce.
-It provides a platform for you to effectively manage and coordinate your constituents.
-Auxilio does this through the use of:
+It provides you with a platform to effectively manage and coordinate your constituents.
+Auxilio accomplishes this through the use of:
   * Organization of consitituents into **_departments_**
   * Delegation of responsibilities via the promotion of individuals to 'Department Leads' or 'Organization Leads'
-  * Form creation, enabling the collection of information necessary to running your Org
+  * Custom forms, enabling the collection of information necessary to running your Org
   * Forum/message board to broadcast _**updates**_
       * Updates can contain forms, written content or documents
       * Updates serve as a clear timeline of communication